phpmyadmin/phpmyadmin/doc/faq.rst

 .. _faq1_7:

-1.7 How can I GZip a dump or a CSV export?
+1.7 How can I gzip a dump or a CSV export?
 It does not seem to work.
 --------------------------------------------------------------------

 This feature is based on the ``gzencode()``